vchibu/MachineLearningInScience/README.md

 # 🧠 Machine Learning in Science – Final Project Repository

-### Group 15 – *The Three Musketeers*
+### 👥 Group 15 – *The Three Musketeers*
-- Vlad Chibulcutean (1780980)
+- **Vlad Chibulcutean** (1780980)
-- Andreas Sinharoy (1804987)
+- **Andreas Sinharoy** (1804987)
-- Alex Gavriliu (1785060)
+- **Alex Gavriliu** (1785060)

 ---

-This repository contains the full code, documentation, and reports for the three core assignments completed as part of the **Machine Learning in Science** course at TU Eindhoven.
-Each assignment is a deep dive into applying machine learning techniques to scientific problems, with an emphasis on physical intuition, symmetry, and model interpretability.
+This repository is the culmination of three core assignments completed as part of the *Machine Learning in Science* course at TU Eindhoven.
+Each assignment explores the interface between physics and machine learning, with a focus on real-world modelling, mathematical rigour, and interpretability.

 ---

-## 📂 Repository Structure
+## 📁 Repository Structure

 ```text
 Assignment1/